Sage-Bionetworks/DCA-Data-Ingress-Docs/curate-metadata-first-time.md

 5. Once you have selected your dataset and metadata template, navigate to the "*Get Metadata Template*" section in the left-hand menu.
 Select the "*Click to Generate Google Sheets Template*" button.
     - This will generate a link to a Google spreadsheet containing an empty template for you to complete with metadata, for each of the files in your dataset.
-This can take several minutes depending on how many files are in your folder, so please be patient!
+This can take awhile depending on how many files are in your folder, so please be patient!

     ![dcc-onboarding-flow-generate-template](https://user-images.githubusercontent.com/12868382/86057211-9aa6f780-ba13-11ea-9430-35a7f1e4c3e2.png)